TylerRTDev/CI-MSProject2/TESTING.md

 ### JavaScript Validation
 The JavaScript code was tested using [JSLint](https://www.jslint.com/) to identify potential issues and enforce best practices.
 The validation process flagged several stylistic warnings, including preferences for var over let, enforcing alphabetical property order, and restricting line lengths.
 However, these warnings were primarily cosmetic and did not impact functionality, readability, or performance.
 Additionally, .toFixed(2) was incorrectly flagged as an unexpected expression despite its valid use in rounding calculations.
 After reviewing these warnings, only those that provided meaningful improvements to the code were implemented, while unnecessary stylistic suggestions were intentionally ignored.
 This ensured that the core game functions—such as pattern generation, user input verification, and score tracking—worked as expected without introducing unnecessary modifications.

-JSLint returned no issues, confirming that the JavaScript code meets its validation standards.

 <details>
   <summary>difficulty-select.js JSLint Results</summary>